pebreo/flutter-notes/tutorials/quiz_game.md

 For more details about generic types in Dart checkout out [Dart Tour page](https://www.dartlang.org/guides/language/language-tour#generics).

+A tip about refactoring: you'll save time if you use your IDE's "rename variables" or "factor variable" feature to automatically rename all variables in that file or project.
+If you are working in just one file, then you can just use Find/Replace feature of your editor.

+##### Refactor `Quiz` constructor
+Because we want to randomize the questions given to the user, we will use the built-in `shuffle()` method which comes with Dart.
+After refactoring, our constructor just increased by one line and a couple of curly brackets but really the only thing we had to change was running a method on our `_question` variable upon instantiation.

+##### Full working code
+After refactoring, let's now run the code again.

+let's run out code.
+As before, copy and paste tk.
 ```dart
 class Quiz {
   // private because of underscore